 There are many ways to donate to the Achievement Center.
 In addition to giving online and by mail, you can also support the Center by making a planned gift, a transfer of stock, or other avenues as detailed below.
 Also, regardless of how you give please check with your employer about possible matching gift opportunities.

-You can make a gift by using a credit card or checking account on our online giving form (link to form).
-You can also mail a gift to the Achievement Center by using this form and mailing it to Shannon Collins, 4950 West 23rd Street, Erie, PA 16506.
+You can make a gift by using a credit card or checking account on our online giving form.
+You can also mail a gift to the Achievement Center c/o Shannon Collins, 4950 West 23rd Street, Erie, PA 16506.
 If you have any questions, please feel free to call Shannon at (814) 616-0546.

 You may have property, artwork, or jewelry that would help to the Achievement Center provide services to the children of this community.
 While gifts of property are accepted on a case-by-case basis, this may be an alternative to giving cash.
 Gifts of this type will need to be approved by the Achievement Center’s Board and may need a qualified appraisal in order to substantiate your charitable deduction.